-You’ll be in medical school for four years training to become a medical doctor.
+You’ll be in medical school for four years training to become an allopathic or osteopathic physician.
 During medical school, you will likely take a rotation in an emergency department.

-The Liaison Committee on Medical Education (LCME), which oversees accreditation of U.S. medical schools, has recommended that all medical students spend some time in an ED, since every physician needs the ability to quickly assess a patient’s condition and design a treatment plan.
+The Liaison Committee on Medical Education (LCME), which oversees accreditation of U.S. medical schools, has recommended that all medical students spend some time in an emergency department, since every physician needs the ability to quickly assess a patient’s condition and design a treatment plan.